{{ fastingWindowAria }}

 Weekend shift Saturday and Sunday anchors can move from 180 minutes earlier to 180 minutes later.
 Shows social or sleep-schedule changes without changing the underlying ratio.

-Output How to Read It
+Output How to read it

-Eating and fasting windows Clock ranges derived from the first-meal anchor and the selected ratio, with notes when a boundary crosses into another day.
+Eating and fasting windows Clock ranges derived from the first-meal anchor and selected ratio, with notes when a boundary crosses into another day.

-Meal structure The selected meal count spread across the eating window; spacing is approximate and does not guarantee nutrition adequacy.
+Meal structure The selected meal count spread across the eating window.
+Spacing is approximate and does not guarantee nutrition adequacy.

 Goal insight Plain-language reminders for weight loss, metabolic health, or muscle maintenance.
-The goal focus changes notes, not the fasting math.
+The focus changes notes, not the fasting math.

 Limitations, Privacy, and Safety: